By Boutique Handbook writers

 Visit Christmas at Kew

-There are few things more magical than the enchanting Kew Gardens as it’s illuminated by thousands of multi-coloured lights after dark – and it’s always top of our list for best things to do in London at Christmas.
-Each year, the installations, part-light show and part-artwork, get bigger and more impressive culminating in a dazzling show across the greenhouse and its foreground pond.
-As well as festive food trucks, there’s an opportunity to pick up last-minute gifts at the shop, toast marshmallows in the woods and catch a pantomime.
-Be quick as tickets always sell-out super fast for this one.
+There are few things more magical than the enchanting Kew Gardens as it’s illuminated by thousands of multi-coloured lights after dark – and it’s always one of the best things to do in London at Christmas.
+Each year the installations, part-light show and part-artwork, get bigger and more impressive culminating in a dazzling show across the greenhouse and its foreground pond.
+This year it is sponsored by John Lewis, so expect to see nods to their recent Christmas ad featuring an alternative festive Venus flytrap tree.
+Be quick as tickets always sell out super fast for this one, but as we write there are still a few left.
+Open until January 7.

 Speaking of other best things to do in London at Christmas, a visit to the iconic Fortnum & Mason is not to be missed.
 London’s most iconic luxury store, and a favourite of the royal family, doesn’t take Christmas lightly.
 In fact, the entire shop (all six floors) and its windows get a thoroughly festive makeover.
 Whether you intend to buy something or not, meandering around the floors, taking in the decadent decorations, trying the various festive treats and listening to the sounds of wintery ditties in the background is a decidedly Christmassy experience.
-If it’s good enough for royalty, it’s good enough for us.
+Look out for the dancing Christmas puddings this year.
 Don’t know what to get someone as a gift for Christmas?
 Treat them to a Fortnum & Mason hamper.

 Soak up the views from the Sky Garden

 Seeing the city up high is one of the best things to do in London at Christmas and the capital’s highest public garden, Sky Garden, has undergone a festive makeover.
-Expect a winter Wonderland Bar boasting panoramic views over London’s mass of Christmas lights.
-Sky Pod, located 35 levels above The City, and City Garden Bar on level 36, have teamed up with Moët & Chandon to create an alpine oasis in the clouds.
-Expect a schedule of Festive Music nights, along with a New Year’s Eve celebration in the clouds.
+Expect a Winter Wonderland bar boasting panoramic views over London’s mass of Christmas lights and a schedule of Festive Music nights, along with a New Year’s Eve celebration in the clouds.
+If you’re wanting to see the London NYE fireworks, this is a great place to head.

 Enjoy a dose of nostalgia at Miracle